nrokh/ScientificFigures/README.md

 ## Overview of Workshop Items and Handouts

-This workshop will include several items and documents for you to utilize in your figure-making journal.
+This workshop will include several items and documents for you to use in your figure-making journey.
 In this repo, we will provide you with the following tools
 - [Spectrum of Figure Creation](https://github.com/nrokh/ScientificFigures/blob/main/README.md#spectrum-of-figure-creation)
 - [Figure Assessment Rubric](https://github.com/nrokh/ScientificFigures/blob/main/README.md#figure-assessment-rubric)
 - [SciFigs Helpful Links and FAQs](https://github.com/nrokh/ScientificFigures/blob/main/README.md#quick-links-and-faqs-)